 |

-This is a Butter pat.
+This is a butter dish.
 It was manufactured by Meriden Silver Plate Company.
 It is dated ca. 1880 and we acquired it in 1995.
-Its medium is gilt silver-plated metal.
+Its medium is silver plated, metal, gold.
 It is a part of the Product Design and Decorative Arts department.

 These butter pats show how Japonism influenced even the most everyday wares.